Bob Rohan is in his ninth season as head men’s tennis coach at Ohio Northern University.

 Rohan is also an instructor in ONU’s human performance and sport science department.

 Rohan is making his second stint as men's tennis coach, after serving as an interim head coach for the final 14 matches of the 2005 season.

-In his seven seasons, Rohan has captured three OAC regular season and tournament title.
+In his nine seasons, Rohan has captured three OAC regular season and OAC Tournament titles.
 The Polar Bears have also made an appearance in the NCAA III Tournament three times, picking up a victory each time.